parthsarin/RandomSpotifySong/README.md

 In order to allow the program to authenticate with Spotify, you will need to install the `spotipy` module for Python.
 You can install the latest version with the command:

-pip install git+https://github.com/plamere/spotipy.git --upgrade
+`pip install git+https://github.com/plamere/spotipy.git --upgrade`

 After this has been done, you can now run `randomsong.py` to use the program.

 ## Running from command line:

 The program can also be run with the command line like this: `python randomsong.py --num-songs 10 -word`.
-Replace `-word` with `-char` to use the char schema You can also include `-q` to stop program output.
+Replace `-word` with `-char` to use the char schema.
+You can also include `-q` to stop program output.

 ## Authenticating with spotify: